GavinBirkhoff/toolkit/README.md

-# Util
+# Toolkit

-**All util modules**
+**All kit modules**

-- util Tool library of TS / JS that can be used in browser and nodejs
+- eskit Tool library of TS / JS that can be used in browser and nodejs
-- dom-util The JS tool library used in the browser mainly operates DOM related APIs
+- domkit The JS tool library used in the browser mainly operates DOM related APIs

 ## Lerna